Pink Floyd: Lyrical themes

 Marked by Waters's philosophical lyrics, Rolling Stone described Pink Floyd as "purveyors of a distinctively dark vision".
 Author Jere O'Neill Surber wrote: "their interests are truth and illusion, life and death, time and space, causality and chance, compassion and indifference."
 Waters identified empathy as a central theme in the lyrics of Pink Floyd.
 Author George Reisch described Meddles psychedelic opus, "Echoes", as "built around the core idea of genuine communication, sympathy, and collaboration with others."
-Despite having been labelled "the gloomiest man in rock", author Deena Weinstein described Waters as an existentialist, dismissing the unfavourable moniker as the result of misinterpretation by music critics.
+Despite having been labelled "the gloomiest man in rock", Waters was described by author Deena Weinstein as an existentialist.

-Disillusionment, absence, and non-being
+Disillusion, absence and non-being

-Waters's lyrics to Wish You Were Heres "Have a Cigar" deal with a perceived lack of sincerity on the part of music industry representatives.
+Waters's lyrics to Wish You Were Heres "Have a Cigar" deal with the lack of sincerity of music industry representatives.
 The song illustrates a dysfunctional dynamic between the band and a record label executive who congratulates the group on their current sales success, implying that they are on the same team while revealing that he erroneously believes "Pink" is the name of one of the band members.
 According to author David Detmer, the album's lyrics deal with the "dehumanising aspects of the world of commerce", a situation the artist must endure to reach their audience.